SosakiDevelopmentTeam/SosakiHub/README.md

 # SosakiHub
-SosakoHub based on WSGI-server + uWSGI + nginx, some pipes and magic
+SosakoHub based on aiohttp, asyncio, gitpython and some magic pipes!

+#Installation
+_Actually not available on Windows(only compiler), maybe soon I gotta make a DD Server executable on Windows._
+####...

+# Thanks Orange
+Thank you Orange for being my musical DJ for coding time!